la-rika/Mix_it_up_capstoneProject/README.md

 # Mix_it_up_capstoneProject
-capstone projects are the ones that the coding courses assign to practice new skills just learned.
+capstone projects are progects assigned by coding courses to practice new skills just learned.